by Nicholas Breeze Wood (Sacred Hoop)

 The most important teachers of a shaman are the spirits.
 Without the spirits a shaman is nothing, and the spirits teach the shaman, who becomes their apprentice.
 Human teachers are important however, as a human teacher is a bit like a marriage arranger, they introduce the shaman to the spirits and also teach the shaman ways to interact with the spirits.

-Mostly people get the call to be a shaman because they are ‘off with the spirits’ from a young age, and this will often lead to either physical or metal illness in their teenage years - often called ‘shaman sickness.’
-They may also have all of these and be hit by lightening as well, or get possessed by spirits and go into involuntary trance.
+Mostly people get the call to be a shaman because they are ‘off with the spirits’ from a young age, and this will often lead to either physical or mental illness in their teenage years - often called ‘shaman sickness.’
+They may also have all of these and be hit by lightning as well or get possessed by spirits and go into involuntary trance.

 In the early 1980s a new, Western style of shamanism came along - generally known as ‘Core-Shamanism.’
 This came about mostly through the work of Michael Harner and a few friends of his.

-Core shamanism took the basic model of going into trance and journeying out to the Spirit Worlds, but stripped it of all cultural aspects, making it more easily digestible to Westeners.
+Core shamanism took the basic model of going into trance and journeying out to the Spirit Worlds, but stripped it of all cultural aspects, making it more easily digestible to Westerners.

 I always think of the spirit world as being like the ocean.